 The type of product in transit also determines the acceptable delays.
 For instance, perishable items may deteriorate in case of excess delays due to storm or vessel damage.
 In financial terms, they may lose their value over time, which implies a direct loss.
 Claims for damages resulting from excess delays are excluded unless your marine cargo insurance has some specific terms related to them.

-Just like any other insurance product, marine cargo insurance also comes with its set of terms for benefits as well as exclusions.
+Just like any other insurance product, marine cargo insurance also comes with a set of terms for benefits as well as exclusions.
 Talk to your insurer or insurance broker to first understand these policy terms.
 If you want to buy a new policy, connect with us.
 At SecureNow, we make sure you get all your doubts cleared before purchasing the right policy for your export-import business.